chrispoulter/halcyon-nextjs/README.md

 npm run build
 ```

-This command will create an optimized build in the `dist` folder.
+This command will create an optimized build in the `.next` folder.

 ## Linting & Formatting